limbernie/limbernie.github.io/_posts/2020-03-07-bankrobber-htb-walkthrough.md

 Discovered open port 443/tcp on 10.10.10.154
 ```

 Interesting list of web-oriented open ports.
-Let\'s do one better with `nmap` scanning the discovered port to establish their services.
+Let's do one better with `nmap` scanning the discovered port to establish their services.

 ```
 # nmap -e tun0 -n -v -Pn -p80,443,445,3306 -A --reason -oN nmap.txt 10.10.10.154